arivictor/intentional-architecture-in-python/book/4-domain.md

 ## Value Objects: Concepts Without Identity

-Not everything needs identity.
-Some concepts are defined entirely by their attributes.
+Value objects are the opposite of entities: they're defined entirely by their attributes, not by identity.

 Consider a time slot: 10:00 AM to 11:00 AM on Monday.
 If you have two time slots with those exact values, they're the same time slot.
-There's no distinction.
-No identity to track.
+There's no "identity" to track—no ID, no lifecycle.
 The attributes are the thing.
+If the attributes match, the value objects are identical and interchangeable.

 These are value objects.
 They're immutable.
 They're interchangeable.
 Two value objects with the same attributes are equal, by definition.